-2.4.1 Trials: justice and memory
+2.4.1 Trials: Justice and memory

-Many scholars describe the relationship between collective memory and justice efforts, highlighting how legal proceedings can play a role in 'strengthening a shared understanding of the past', 176 contributing to reconciliation and societal healing.
-Teitel, for instance, describes trials as 'the long-standing ceremonial forms of collective history making'.
-177 In similar vein.
-Osiel argues that trials can promote reconciliation while establishing a collective memory as, by prosecuting oppressors, a society can (re)build its social values.
-In this sense, courtrooms are a 'theater of ideas', where the 'large question of collective memory and even national identity are engaged'.
-178
+Many scholars describe the relationship between collective memory and justice efforts, highlighting how legal proceedings can play a role in "strengthening a shared understanding of the past",176 contributing to reconciliation and societal healing.
+Teitel, for instance, describes trials as "the long-standing ceremonial forms of collective history making".177 In similar vein, Osiel argues that trials can promote reconciliation while establishing a collective memory as, by prosecuting oppressors, a society can (re)build its social values.
+In this sense, courtrooms are a "theater of ideas", where the "large question of collective memory and even national identity are engaged".178

-Legal proceedings can also ignite public discussion of the past beyond the walls of the courts, offering an 'important venue for a renegotiation of the collective memory' or a 'touchstone' for its formation.
+Legal proceedings can also ignite public discussion of the past beyond the walls of the courts, offering an "important venue for a renegotiation of the collective memory"179 or a "touchstone"180 for its formation.
 This notion is linked to the idea that healing runs in parallel with the role of trials in a divided society.
 By setting the stage for a shared understanding of the past, trials have a cathartic quality inherent to them.181

-Moreover, the growth and expansion of regional human rights systems and mechanisms, such as the IACtHR and the European Court of Human Rights (ECtHR), demonstrate how victims seek redress and state accountability in these legal institutions.
-Lopez, for instance, has argued that these human rights mechanisms should acknowledge the significance of collective memory by the use of their remedial powers.
-182
+Moreover, the growth and expansion of regional human rights systems and mechanisms, such as the Inter-American Court of Human Rights (IACtHR) and the European Court of Human Rights (ECtHR), demonstrate how victims seek redress and state accountability in these legal institutions, and Lopez has argued that these human rights mechanisms should acknowledge the significance of collective memory by the use of their remedial powers.182

 Still, many countries fail, at least during early transition processes, to bring to justice those who committed human rights violations in authoritarian periods.
-Many times this is because of the existence of amnesties that grant immunities to perpetrators.
-While amnesty laws can be a stabilising measure that ensures the transition to democracy, they
+Many times, because of the existence of amnesties that grant immunities to perpetrators.
+While amnesties laws can be a stabilizing measure that ensures the transition to democracy, they can also present in the long term the nurturing of a culture of impunity and a dead-end to the transitional justice process in